Abbreviations in Fiction

 The Chicago Way

 The Chicago Manual of Style offers several ways to enlighten readers as to the meaning of obscure or invented abbreviations.
-Let’s look at the examples at CMOS 10.3 and consider the appropriateness of each in creative writing.
+Let’s look at the examples at CMOS 10.3 (17th ed.) and consider the appropriateness of each in creative writing.

 Explanations in parentheses